benju66/Pro-Logic-Scheduler/master_spec.md

 * **Pooling:** A fixed pool of row elements (Viewport Height / Row Height + Buffer) is created at initialization.
 * **Recycling:** As the user scrolls, rows moving off-screen are "teleported" to the bottom and rebound with new data.
 * **Fast Binding:** Uses `textContent`, `className`, and `style.transform`. avoids `innerHTML` during scroll.

+### 4.4.
+Synchronous Data Updates (Flash Elimination)

+To eliminate visual flashing when dates or durations change, renderer data is updated synchronously before scheduling the render:

+* **`_updateGridDataSync()`:** Updates `GridRenderer.data` synchronously from `TaskStore` before `render()` is called.
+Ensures `_bindCell()` has fresh task data during the render cycle.
+* **`_updateGanttDataSync()`:** Updates `GanttRenderer.data` synchronously before `render()` to prevent canvas flash.
+The GanttRenderer fills the canvas with background color instead of clearing, combined with synchronous data updates to eliminate any visual artifacts.

+This pattern ensures both renderers have fresh data immediately, eliminating the delay between data change and visual update that causes flashing.

 ---